 8. It’s very different than what Kate Middleton wore for her engagement portrait

-Lastly, the difference between Kate Middleton’s engagement outfit and Meghan Markle’s is drastic.
+The difference between Kate Middleton’s engagement outfit and Meghan Markle’s was drastic.
 Middleton’s engagement dress was much more modest and professional-looking.
-Proving that every aspect of Prince Harry and Meghan Markle’s relationship — down to what they wear and how they show affection towards each other — has helped modernize the British royal family even more than Prince William and Kate Middleton have.
+This proves that every aspect of Prince Harry and Meghan Markle’s relationship — down to what they wear and how they show affection toward each other — has helped modernize the British royal family even more than Prince William and Kate Middleton have.

 Check out The Cheat Sheet on Facebook!